 You definitely can remove more air with a vacuum machine for food preparation.
-But the investment is too much for most people when they’re trying to focus on savings money on food.
+But the investment is too much for most people when they’re trying to focus on saving money on food.
 So I use the straw trick.
 (I know some of you have been waiting to see what I was going to do with that straw on the supply list!)

 If the contents are solid and lumpy and you just can’t push the air out, you can use the straw trick.
 Follow these simple steps:

 Free Budget Pack